 Our Commitment to Ingredient Transparency

-When our founders set out to create a delicious collection of wines, they knew from the start that it would have to be clean.
-As they dug deeper into common practices within the industry, they made another vow: on top of producing vegan wine made with organic grapes and as few ingredients as possible, Avaline would also openly share each ingredient that goes in each bottle.
+When our founders set out to create a collection of wines, they knew from the start that they would have to be clean, delicious wines.
+As they dug deeper into common practices within the industry, they made another vow: on top of producing wine made with organic grapes and as few ingredients as possible, Avaline would also openly share each ingredient that goes in each bottle.

 If listing a wine’s ingredients seems like a given, that’s because it should be: after all, the practice is standard for almost every other consumable product.
 But that's not the case with wine.
 While food and nonalcoholic beverages are regulated by the Food and Drug Administration (FDA), the wine industry is overseen by the Alcohol and Tobacco Tax and Trade Bureau (or TTB).
 The TTB does have some mandatory disclosures, yet it does not require companies to declare all ingredients used to make a wine.

 As a result wine companies often use their websites and bottle labels to communicate information about their vineyards, heritage, or the craft of winemaking, while remaining silent on actual ingredients used.
 This often leaves consumers to assume varietal descriptions and sulfite content on the label are de facto ingredient lists, even as they unknowingly sip wine with added sugars, colors, concentrates, heavy metals, non-organic materials, and animal by-products.